Russanandres/tilte/README.md

 ## Known bugs
 · mv cannot rename files with `/` or `\` in name, so tilte cannot rename them.
 · tilte can't accsess to folders.
 Please use it in one folder with all files.
+· tilte tries to rename EVERYTHING in your folder, so try to not store photos and videos with music.

 WIP